sha1am/competitiveProgamming/README.md

-# Competative Progamming
+# Competitive Progamming
-This is the first respository I ever created.It is a bit messy but It contains all the codes I ever did.
+This is the first respository I ever created.
+It is a bit messy but It contains all the codes I ever did.